alefram/Alefram.github.io/_posts/Basic-inverse-kinematics-in-Mujoco.md

   Portfolio, Alexis, Fraudita, Alexis Fraudita, Python, Pytorch'
 ---

-In my journey learning the basics of Robotics manipulation, I was wondering how to do simple inverse kinematics.
-I know that there is a lot of libraries that implement this stuff, but I want to practice on how to translate the math/pseudocode to the implementation specially in MuJoCo which is my principal simulator for implement my experiments right now.
-This what I learn.
+In my journey exploring the fundamentals of robot manipulation, I was curious about how to perform simple inverse kinematics.
+I'm aware that numerous libraries exist to handle this topic, but I'd like to practice translating the math/pseudocode into actual implementation, particularly in MuJoCo, which is my primary simulator for conducting experiments at the moment.
+Here's what I discovered:

 ## What is inverse kinematics?

-Imagine that you have a robot of manipulator with 6 joints and one end-effector (the tool that the robot use like a pinza), you wanna to move the end-effector to a specific point in a 3D space for some task.
-How do you know what are the specific coordinates that the joints required to pose the end-effector in your desire point?, That's the question that inverse kinematics answer.
-Inverse kinematics is the mapping of end-effector pose to joint coordinates.
+Imagine you have a six-joint robot manipulator with an end-effector, like a gripper, at its tip.
+You want to move this end-effector to a specific point in 3D space to perform a task.
+To achieve this, you need to determine the exact joint coordinates required to position the end-effector at your desired point.
+This is where inverse kinematics comes into play.

+Inverse kinematics is the process of mapping the end-effector's pose (position and orientation) to the joint coordinates that will achieve that pose.
+By using inverse kinematics, you can find the specific joint angles needed to move the end-effector to your desired point in 3D space.

 ![ik-diagram](/images/ik-diagram.svg)

-Giving that there's two ways to solve inverse kinematics, the analytical approach and the numerical approach.
-The analytical approach, consist in use the mathematical model...
+Given that there are two ways to solve inverse kinematics: the analytical approach and the numerical approach.
+The analytical approach involves using the mathematical model to solve for the joint angles required to achieve a desired end-effector pose.
+On the other hand, the numerical approach involves using iterative calculations to approximate the joint angles using an optimization algorithm.

 In this article I will focus on the numerical approaches that I found.

 ## Inverse Kinematics algorithms

-Searching for the most commun ways of compute the inverse kinematics, I found the master thesis of Anton Larsson and Oskar Grönlund called "Comparative Analysis of the Inverse Kinematics of a 6-DOF Manipulator".
-In this thesis they talked about the way to describe the relation approximately between joint angles and desire position using the Jacobian, where they explain 3 methods: **Gradient Descent**, **Gauss-Newton** and **Levenberg-Marquardt**.
+While searching for the most common ways to compute inverse kinematics, I discovered the master thesis of **Anton Larsson** and **Oskar Grönlund** titled "Comparative Analysis of the Inverse Kinematics of a 6-DOF Manipulator".
+In this thesis, they discuss the use of the Jacobian to approximate the relationship between joint angles and desired end-effector position.
+They explain three methods for doing this: **Gradient Descent**, **Gauss-Newton**, and **Levenberg-Marquardt**.

-Seeing that they provide the algorithm pseudocode of each, I have the idea of trying to re implement this tecniques in mujoco for practice so let me explain how I do it.

 ### Gauss-Newton

-The Gauss-Newton algorithm is a extension of a Newton's method for finding a minimum of a non-linear function [1].
-It starts by defining an initial guess $x_{n}$ and estimate the next best optimal value denote by $x_{n+1}$ using the equation (1)
+The Gauss-Newton algorithm is a extension of a Newton's method for finding a minimum value of a non-linear function [1].
+It starts by defining an initial guess $x_{n}$ and estimate the next best optimal value denote by $x_{n+1}$ using the equation (1).

 $$
 \begin{align}